 When you were a kid, riding the bus probably just meant going to school.
 But have you ever imagined turning one of the classic yellow transports into your new home-on-wheels?

-They may not seem like a good starting point for an RV – after all, they’re filled with seats from front to back.
-But skoolie conversion has actually been pretty popular for years.
+They may not seem like a good starting point for an RV, but skoolie conversions have actually been popular for years.
 You can usually pick up retired buses for relatively cheap, although the National Transportation Safety Board does require they no longer have a stop arm or warning signals (depending on where you live).

 These two retired buses were up for sale from a local church in Long Beach, California: